reloaded/ue4-online-login-registration-rest-api/README.md

 # What's this?

-This is a collection of REST APIs used by my Unreal Engine 4: Online Login/Registration tutorial series.
+This is a collection of REST APIs used by my [Unreal Engine 4: Online Login/Registration]((https://www.youtube.com/playlist?list=PLaVz4AmlosnFixCPTJNsLxQpiGSijIOXy)) YouTube tutorial series.

 The following features are provided out of the box:
  - Player authentication/login.